PythonMilano/Pycon9/conference_recap.md

 ### (EN) Scaling your Data Infrastructure.
 Attendee: keobox.
 This was a collection of practices about Data Science projects.
-This was one of the few talk I followed in the Pydata Track, and to say the truth it was not so easy for me to follow, since I'm not in the field, unfortunately.
+This was one of the few talks I followed in the Pydata Track, and to say the truth it was not so easy for me to follow, since I'm not in the field, unfortunately.
 #### Takeaways
 - Is possible to execute python code using Atom and [Hydrogen](https://atom.io/packages/hydrogen) as an alternative to use a Jupyter Notebook.
 - Some issues about scaling when we are in presence of a lot of data were listed.
 Basically they are about how to storage a lot of data and how to compute them.